By Alyse Bacine

 Conclusion

-Becoming a healer carries both privilege and responsibility.
+Developing psychic healing abilities carries both privilege and responsibility.
 It requires commitment to continuous self-development alongside cultivating the skills to facilitate transformation in others.

 This work demands honesty, humility, and courage.
 You must willingly face your challenges while allowing others to do the same.

-This article was written by Alyse Bacine, a transformational trauma expert and breathwork pioneer with 24 years of experience combining clinical expertise with spiritual practice to create permanent transformation.
+This article was written by Alyse Bacine, a transformational trauma expert and breathwork pioneer with 24 years of experience, combining clinical expertise with spiritual practice to create permanent transformation.

 Alyse Bacine— Transformational Trauma Expert & Breathwork Practitioner